cwbit/hitchhikers-apache/htaccess.md

 Any time the browser sees a change in the filename it will automatically download and re-cache the asset, giving you the best of both worlds; *Caching that can be reset on-demand*.

+We also recommend the following cache timeouts:

+* `image/*`
+  * `access plus 1 month` decent length of time, if an image changes you won't clutter thier browser with un-expired images for the next umpteen years
+* `image/x-icon`
+  * `access plus 1 year` this is your favicon. these things rarely change, and when they do they're tiny in size anyway. no worry about soakin up space here (in general)
+* `text/css`
+  * `access plus 1 month` same idea as images; low freq. of change, don't want to clutter cache
+* `application/javascript`
+  * `access plus 1 month` same idea as images; low freq. of change, don't want to clutter cache

 ## Disable ETags

 ***WHAT?*** ETags are used for no-setup asset caching.
 It is generally considered to be a best practice to turn them off and implement a more specific, controllable method for asset caching [like the one above](#caching-assets)